lowrycito/handbook/pages/study-manual-general-handbook.md

     * 38.4.
 Sealing Policies

       * 38.4.
 Sealing PoliciesThis chapter covers a variety of issues and Church policies.
       * 38.4.1.
-Sealing of a Man and a WomanThis chapter covers a variety of issues and Church policies.
+Sealing of a Husband and WifeThis chapter covers a variety of issues and Church policies.
       * 38.4.2.
 Sealing Children to ParentsThis chapter covers a variety of issues and Church policies.
     * 38.5.
 Temple Clothing and Garments